 - Opportunity to present your final completed OPAL project at the AAOE Practice Management Program.

-- Welcome and orient the new 2021 AAOE OPAL program cohort.
+- Welcome and orient the incoming AAOE OPAL program cohort.

 Become an OPAL Mentor